 If you like Puff Stitches, take a look at my Crochet Laptop Sleeve where I used this stitch in another pattern!

-See below the step by step instructions or watch the short video demonstration of how to make crochet flowers.
+See below the step by step instructions or watch the short video demonstration on Youtube.

 Yarn: I’ve used 100% Cotton, 4ply/Super Fine and Acrylic 8 ply (light worsted).
 But you can use any type/size of yarn and colour you like.

-Hook: D3 (3mm) for Cotton 4ply and G-6 (4mm) for Acrylic 8ply.
-Adjust the size to the type of your yarn.
+Hook: D3 (3mm) for Cotton and G-6 (4mm) for Acrylic.
+Adjust the size of your hook to the type of yarn you’re using.

 Cotton flower measures approx. 1.5“ (3cm) across and Acrylic flowers were slightly larger because of the yarn thickness, approx. 2″ (5cm) across.
 If you use a different type of yarn and hook you may have a different measurement.